No this is not a discussion about Invasion Day. It’s a suggestion for an interesting discussion around the table for the ‘Australia Day’ long weekend.

 George Keys and his wife Jane Coyle.
 George brought his family from Enniskillen, Northern Ireland in about 1850 at the age of 22.
 They were seeking a better life and settled in Hillston, New South Wales.
 Their granddaughter Beatrice Keys married Alexander Poe.

 Michael Farrell.
-There are several possibilities.
-The best fit was born in County Cork in southern Ireland and arrived in Sydney as 'a youth' in 1827.
+He was born in County Cork in southern Ireland and arrived in Sydney as 'a youth' in 1827.
 His wife is next.

 Catherine Ahern arrived in 1832 aged 21 as a ‘bounty immigrant’.
 She was selected by an existing colonist, who paid for her passage.
 When she arrived, the colonist was to employ her and could be reimbursed by the government for all or part of the cost of passage.
 She was also from Cork and married Michael in less than a year.
-Perhaps they already knew each other.
 They were at Miller’s Pont in Sydney for the birth of my ancestor Richard who married …

 Catherine Dunne.
 Kate was born in 1843 at Yackandandah, Victoria.
 I know nothing about her parents John and Jane, except their names.
 John may well have been a convict as there are many with that name it could have been.
 His daughter Emmie Farrell was Beatrice Key’s mother.